HurlesGroupSanger/DeNovoWEST/README.md

 1. `DeNovoWEST` code
 2. Input files needed to recreate the figures in the manuscript
 3. Code to recreate figures in the manuscript
+4. A directory to recreate the weights used in `DeNovoWEST`

 ## DeNovoWEST